 Pizza marketing strategy

-Before we think about marketing to bring in new and repeat customers, we need to ensure a smooth order taking and fulfillment process in working to meet customer expectations.
+Before we think about specific marketing strategies to bring in new and repeat customers, you need to ensure a smooth order taking and fulfillment process in working to meet customer expectations.

 For carryout and delivery, ensure all your order taking channels are performing as expected.